 RMU stuck with the aggressive 2-3 zone that they first used extensively against Toledo back in early December.
-The Pioneers were prepared for the zone; the first four baskets they made were a dunk and three layups.
-Sacred Heart positioned a player in the high post early in the game, and the Colonials seemed a step slow when that player attacked the basket.
+Sacred Heart was prepared for the zone; the first four baskets they made were a dunk and three layups.
+SHU positioned a player in the high post early in the game, and the Colonials seemed a step slow when that player attacked the basket.

 The Pioneers led for nearly 13 minutes of the first half, but never led by more than five points.
 Eventually, the intensity picked up for Robert Morris, and they began attacking the basket.